-Figure 73: ConSol CM Admin Tool - MLA administration: Create an MLA level
+Figure 76: ConSol CM Admin Tool - Lists, MLAs: Creating an MLA level level within the MLA.
+The field is read-only.

-• Tree path:
+Tree path:

 This field shows the tree path of the new MLA level.
-Thus you can always see the position of the level within the MLA.
-The field is read-only.
+Thus you can always see the position of the